-- Seventy-five percent of teen pregnancies are unintended; teens account for about 15% of all unintended pregnancies annually.
+- Seventy-five percent of teen pregnancies are unintended, and teens account for about 15% of all unintended pregnancies annually.

 - In 2006–2008, most female teens reported that they would be very upset (58%) or a little upset (29%) if they got pregnant, while the remaining 13% said that they would be a little or very pleased.

-- Sixty percent of pregnancies among 15–19-year-olds in 2011 ended in birth, while 26% ended in abortion and the rest in miscarriage.
+- Sixty percent of pregnancies among 15–19-year-olds in 2011 ended in births, while 26% ended in abortions and the rest in miscarriages.

 - Most births to teen mothers are first births.
 In 2011, 18% were second or higher-order births.

-- Most unmarried teen males report that they would be very upset (46%) or a little upset (34%) if they got someone pregnant, while the remaining 19% say that they would be pleased or a little pleased.
+- In 2006–2010, most unmarried teen males reported that they would be very upset (46%) or a little upset (34%) if they got someone pregnant, while the remaining 19% said they would be pleased or a little pleased.

 - Teen fatherhood rates vary considerably by race.
 In 2014, the rate among black males aged 15–19 (19 per 1,000) was almost twice that among their white counterparts (10 per 1,000).